mj221/nft-minter-eth/README.md

 # ETH NFT Minter

-Ethereum NFT minter as the name suggests using Hardhat.
+A simple Ethereum NFT minter that mints a random custom NFT to rinkeby Opensea testnet.
+Uses Hardhat and EthersJS.